sonaljk/MongoDB_Training/MongoDB-SpringBoot-Lab.md

     }
 ```

-12.2 Add method to TransactionRepository
+13.2 Add method to `TransactionRepository`

 findByTxnId() is not a generic CRUD methods and not present in MongoRepository Interface.
 Hence we need to declare it in TransactionRepository